emvaized/selecton-extension/README.md

 *On Firefox, can't change colors from extension popup*

 * This is common Firefox bug, progress on this can be monitored [here](https://bugzilla.mozilla.org/show_bug.cgi?id=1676222).
-To change colors on Firefox, open settings in new tab by clicking bottom in top-right corner of popup
+To change colors on Firefox, open settings in new tab by clicking button in top-right corner of the popup

 *Change fetch interval for currency rates?*